Portuguese Air Force

-The Portuguese Air Force (Força Aérea Portuguesa) is the aerial warfare force of Portugal.
+The Portuguese Air Force (Força Aérea Portuguesa) is the air force branch of the Portuguese Armed Forces (Forças Armadas).
 Locally it is referred to by the acronym FAP but internationally is often referred to by the acronym PRTAF.
 It is the youngest of the three branches of the Portuguese Armed Forces.

 The Portuguese Air Force was formed on 1 July 1952, when the former Aeronáutica Militar (Army Aviation) and Aviação Naval (Naval Aviation) were united and formed an independent air branch of the Armed Forces.

 However, the remote origins of the FAP go back to the early 20th century with the establishment of the first military air unit in 1911, the Military Aeronautics School in 1914, the participation of Portuguese pilots in World War I, the establishment of the Army, and the Navy aviation services.

 The FAP is commanded by the Chief of Staff of the Air Force (CEMFA), a subordinate of the Chief of the General Staff of the Armed Forces for operational matters and a direct subordinate of the Minister of National Defense for all other matters.
 The CEMFA is the only officer in the Air Force with the rank of general (four-star rank).

 Presently, the FAP is an entirely professional force made of career personnel (officers and NCOs) and of volunteer personnel (officers, NCOs, and enlisted ranks).
 As of 2018, the FAP employed a total of 5,949 military personnel, of which 1,939 were officers, 2,620 were NCOs, and 1,390 were other enlisted ranks.
 Additionally, the Air Force further included 727 civilian employees (totally 6,676 personnel).

 Besides its warfare role, the FAP has also public service roles, namely assuring the Portuguese Air Search and Rescue Service.
 Until 2014, the FAP also integrated the National Aeronautical Authority (AAN).
 The AAN is now a separate body, but continues to be headed by the Chief of Staff of the Air Force, with the Air Force assuring most of its activities, namely the air policing service.

 Its aerobatic display teams are the Asas de Portugal for jet aircraft and the Rotores de Portugal for helicopters, but both have been inactive since 2010.